tanguyguillo/snowtricks/README.md

 2) Open the folder created (git cd ...)
 3) Install dependance : composer install
 4) Create your DB and DATABASE_URL of .env.local (dev) and .env (prod)
-5) Do :  php bin/console make:migration and after php bin/console doctrine:migrations:migrate
+5) php bin/console make:migration and after php bin/console doctrine:migrations:migrate
-6) php bin/console s:r (start the server)
+6) symfony server:start
 7) that's it

 ## how to test